open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-zipkin/README.md

 ## Usage

-Install the exporter on your application and pass the options, it must contain a service name.
+Install the exporter on your application and pass the options. `serviceName` is an optional string.
+If omitted, the exporter will first try to get the service name from the Resource.
+If no service name can be detected on the Resource, a fallback name of "OpenTelemetry Service" will be used.

 ```js
 const { ZipkinExporter } = require('@opentelemetry/exporter-zipkin');